josephluck/site/src/resume.md

 ## Skills

 I have commercial experience in a wide range of front-end tools and libraries.
 Whilst there are many to list, I am particularly experienced with functional programming in TypeScript using libraries such as React, Redux, Ramda and Jest.
 I also have experience with CoffeeScript, ES6/7 and NodeJS as well as other popular MVC libraries such as Vue, Angular and Backbone.
-Aside from my technical skills, I'm a keen visual and user-experience designer and I pride myself on being an excellent problem solver, meticulously solving complex business problems.
+Aside from my technical skills, I'm a keen visual and user-experience designer and I pride myself on being an excellent problem solver.

 ---

 ## Experience

-**Fantastec** _Front End Lead - April 2018 to Present_
+**Fantastec Technology** _Front End Lead - April 2018 to Present_

-Working in a small, focussed engineering team, I head up Fantastec's front-end team.
+Fantastec is a sports technology start-up dedicated to helping sports fans engage with their favourite sports, teams, and players.
+I lead Fantastec's front-end team and liase with the wider product team and stakeholders to build several products.
+During Fanstastec's early stages I have a large part to play in the UI and UX of several products and I have been fortunate enough to establish several best practises such as style-guides, atomic design, functional / typesafe programming and component-based architecture.
+During my first month, I lead a migration away from a proprietary framework that severly hindered productivity to a modern stack consisting of Typescript, Styled Components, Next and React.

 **Goodlord** _Software Engineer - November 2016 to April 2018_